-You may be in crisis and need help to find a way forward, a crisis caused by a power struggle, an affair, sexual problems, and/or lack of emotional intimacy.
-Sometimes we are stuck in a dead end of blame, weary of the same old arguments.
+You may be in crisis or stuck in a dead end of blame, weary of the same old arguments.
 The problems you are suffering may well be the key to psychological growth that each of you needs.
 So often the complaint we have about the other needs more understanding.

 In our difficulties in relationships, we can behave reactively, and either attack or withdraw from our partners.

-Imago Couple Therapy, which informs my work, gives couples the means to fulfill the potential of themselves as a couple and as individuals.
+Imago Couple Therapy, which informs my work, gives couples the means to fulfill the potential of themselves as individuals and as a couple.
 In romantic love, and ‘in-love’ states we often have deep experiences of being fully ourselves.
 Then, as the relationship develops, insecurities and power struggles inevitably emerge.
-The person we fell in love with represents aspects of each individual self needed for our growth and wholeness, in every dimension.
+It seems that falling in love is a divine diagnosis, the person we fall in love is going to give us the problems we need to solve in order to grow.
 The beauty of the work is that the stretch we need to make to meet our partner’s needs, is also the stretch we need to make for our own growth.

 The Vibrant Relationship: A Handbook for Couples and Therapists (Systemic Thinking and Practice Series) by Kirsten Seidenfaden and Piet Draiby (Paperback – Mar 2011)